 The Company has not incurred any claims to date.
-As noted above, the COVID-19 pandemic has not and is not expected to significantly impact the credit quality of the Company's insured portfolio.
 No claims reserves or unexpired risks provision have been recognised as at the balance sheet date.

-As at 31 December 2021, the Company had issued guarantees on financial obligations with gross par outstanding of €8.0 billion (2020: €7.8 billion) and net par of €0.5 billion (2020: €0.5 billion).
+As at 31 December 2022, the Company had issued guarantees on financial obligations with gross outstanding par of €7.4 billion (2021: €8.0 billion) and net par after reinsurance of €518.8 million (2021: €547.3 million).

-The Company's insured portfolio of guarantees split by obligation type as at 31 December 2021 is summarised below:
+The Company's insured portfolio of guarantees split by obligation type as at 31 December 2022 is summarised below: